Information in this article applies to:

 How do I change the objective on my uScopeHXII?

-There are a number of steps involved in changing the objective in the uScopeHXII.
+If you have a uScopeHXII that was factory-configured with two objectives, there are a number of steps involved in changing the objective.
 To get started you must:

 You should perform the following disassembly on a solid surface.